metosin/compojure-api/README.md

-# Compojure-swagger
+# Compojure-api

+Collection on helpers on top of [Compojure](https://github.com/weavejester/compojure) for helping to create sweet web apis.

-A [Swagger](...) implementation for Compojure & [Schema](https://github.com/Prismatic/schema), on top of [ring-swagger](https://github.com/metosin/ring-swagger).
+Contains a [Swagger](...) implementation for Compojure & [Schema](https://github.com/Prismatic/schema), on top of [ring-swagger](https://github.com/metosin/ring-swagger).

-There are other Swagger-implementations for Clojure, at least [Swag](https://developers.helloreverb.com/swagger/) and [Octohipster](https://github.com/myfreeweb/octohipster).
+(There are other Swagger-implementations for Clojure, at least [Swag](https://developers.helloreverb.com/swagger/) and [Octohipster](https://github.com/myfreeweb/octohipster))

-Currently work-in-progress, use it at your own risk.
+Currently work-in-progress.
+See [Examples](/tree/master/src/compojure/api/example) for m

 ## Installation